 Priority 1 Priority 2 Priority 3 Gaps or control weaknesses have been identified resulting in non-compliance with the indicator.
-Mitigation actions are required to be developed and initiated as soon as practicable but no later than 30 days from the insurance of this report with Progress has been made with respect to implementation of the required indicator, however full compliance is yet to be achieved.
-Mitigation actions are required to be developed and initiated within 3 months or earlier from the issuance of this report with expected Issues have been identified which represent minor procedural weaknesses or improvement opportunities with respect to the operation of the indicator.
-Expected resolution is within 12 months or earlier from the issuance of this report. issuance of this report, with expected resolution within 3 months. this report, with expected resolution within 6-9 months.
+Mitigation actions are required to be developed and initiated as soon as practicable but no later than 30 days from the issuance of this report, with Progress has been made with respect to implementation of the required indicator, however full compliance is yet to be achieved.
+Mitigation actions are required to be developed and initiated within 3 months or earlier from the issuance of this report, with expected Issues have been identified which represent minor procedural weaknesses or improvement opportunities with respect to the operation of the indicator.
+Expected resolution is within 12 months or earlier from the issuance of this report. expected resolution within 3 months. resolution within 6-9 months.